Heatblur-Simulations/f-14-manual/src/systems/nav_com/com/overview.md

 and transmit signals.
 The upper antenna pattern has a slight forward tilt; the lower pattern a slight aft tilt.

-> **Note:** In real life, it is often necessary to select LWR to improve ground station reception.
+> 💡 In real life, it is often necessary to select LWR to improve ground station reception.
 > However, due to the limitations of DCS, antenna switching is not modeled and thus not functional.
 > The use of antennas is automated and/or neglected for the player.
 All radios and radio functions
 > work through proper keying.